Phase I (Sampling and Survey Collection): September 2010 – February 2018;

 Phase II (Administrative Records Collection): September 2015 – September 2025

 Phase I: $24,243,405; Phase II: $8,662,009

 University of Minnesota, Institute of Community Integration

-Phase II of NLTS 2012 will follow the students through high school and beyond, relying on administrative data collected by the Department and other agencies such as: (1) school district records, including transcripts and assessments (being collected 2017–2020); (2) postsecondary enrollment information from the National Student Clearinghouse (NSC) and financial aid information from the Department's Federal Student Aid (FSA) records (being collected 2017–2020); (3) disability program participation, employment and earnings information from the Social Security Administration (SSA) (to be collected 2019–2020); and (4) information about vocational rehabilitative services and supports youth received from the Department's Rehabilitative Services Administration (RSA) (to be collected 2019–2020).
-Administrative data will be linked with the 2012–2013 survey data to examine key steps in high school course-taking and completion, and youth's experiences with college, training, and employment.
+The current Phase II of NLTS 2012 follows the students through high school and beyond, relying on administrative data collected by the Department and other agencies.
+The study obtained high school course-taking and completion information from school district records (completed in 2022) and postsecondary enrollment information from the Department's Federal Student Aid (FSA) records and the National Student Clearinghouse (NSC) (collected in 2022–2023).
+Administrative data will be linked with the 2012–2013 survey data to examine key steps in high school course-taking and completion, and youth's experiences with college and training.

 Key findings will be updated when subsequent reports are released.